ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 ## XIV.
 String Pattern Searching Algorithms
 - Note that the text being searched from is denoted *t*, with a length of *n*.
-The text to search fro is denoted *p*, with a length of *m*
+The text to search for is denoted *p*, with a length of *m*
 - Efficiecny is evaluated at the number of comparisons each algorithm makes.
 ### Brute Force
 - Most inefficient and simple
 - Steps
   1. Align p at the beginning of t
   2. Compare first character of p & t
-  3a.
-If matches, compare the next character.
+     1. If matches, compare the next character.
-  3b.
-If doesn't match, shift p to the right by one character of t and restart the comparison.
+     2. If doesn't match, shift p to the right by one character of t and restart the comparison.
-  4. Once a match is found, align p with the next character of t (shift p to the right by one), and repeat to find more matches.
+  3. Once a match is found, align p with the next character of t (shift p to the right by one), and repeat to find more matches.
 If any character of p exceeds the last character of t, the search is over.
 - Performance:
   - Searching for the first match
     - Best Case: O(m)